chanzuckerberg/czid-dag/README.md

 ### Design

-idseq-dag embraced simplicity.
+idseq-dag follows the KISS design principle.
 There are only two major components for dag execution:

- -  *[PipelineFlow](idseq_dag/engine/pipeline_flow.py)* validates the DAG, downloads the give targets, starts prefetching the additional files in a different thread and starts the pipeline steps in parallel and coordinates the execution.
+ -  *[PipelineFlow](idseq_dag/engine/pipeline_flow.py)* validates the DAG, downloads the given targets, starts prefetching the additional files in a different thread, starts the pipeline steps in parallel and coordinates the execution.
- -  *[PipelineStep](idseq_dag/engine/pipeline_step.py)* waits for the input targets to be available, executes the run method, validates the output and uploaded to S3.
+ -  *[PipelineStep](idseq_dag/engine/pipeline_step.py)* waits for the input targets to be available, executes the run method, validates the output and uploads the files to S3.

 Here is a quick example of a PipelineStep implementation for generating [taxon_count_out]/(master/idseq_dag/steps/combine_taxon_counts.py).
-Anyone can implement their own step by subclassing PipelineStep and implements the *run* and *count_reads* method. *count_reads* is a method we use to count the output files.
+Anyone can implement their own step by subclassing PipelineStep and implementing the *run* and *count_reads* method. *count_reads* is a method we use to count the output files.
 If you are not sure how to implement the count_reads function, just put a dummy function there as shown below.

 In the *run* function, you need to make sure your implementation generates all the files specified in the `self.output_files_local()` list.
 Otherwise, the step will fail, which will trigger the whole pipeline to also fail.

+By default, idseq-dag will only execute a step when the output target is not generated yet.
+You can turn off this caching mechanism with `--no-lazy-run` option with `idseq_dag` command.

 ```